 You cried, you wept, you wailed.
 You're undergoing a grief so deep from your loss.
 But as you miss your loved one more painfully with the passing of each day, you feel the emotions within you continue to surge, emotions that need to find a proper outlet to let go.

-Scedule those activities with a friend that will encourage you to perform them: -Play badminton, let go of all the hurts you feel everytime you hit the shuttlecock.
+-Play badminton, let go of all the hurts you feel everytime you hit the shuttlecock.
 Hit it hard!
 Hit it as far as you can.

 -Run the treadmill.
 Everytime you feel the urge to escape, walk tirelessly.
 Walk like you never walked before.
 Run.
 Run and release the pain you keep within you.

 -Swim, imagine your tears being washed away.
 Do your most powerful strokes, and glide away from all the expectations the world thrusts upon your shoulders.
-Just make sure a trusted friend and lifeguard is watching over you, okey?
+Just make sure a trusted friend and lifeguard is watching over you, okay?

 -Grab a crayon and a sketch pad.
-Draw the abtract feelings you can't and don't want to decipher at the moment.
+Draw the abstract feelings you can’t and don’t want to decipher at the moment.
 Draw in hard wild strokes.
 Then tear the sheet in pieces.
 Do everything within your power to find those shreds of inspiration that can keep you going on.
 It would make your healing more bearable, believable.

 7. Replenish your soul